Atee-Michael/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Overview
-A simple weather app that displays the current weather and a 5 day forecast for a given city.
+A weather app that allows users to search for current weather and 5 day forecast data for a city.

 ## Usage
 Open index.html in a browser to use the app.